KURT HAHN. New course lesson 8

 Altyre School was founded about 10 miles away from Gordonstoun.
 Altyre was very small.
 For some lessons they had to cycle to Gordonstoun.
 This arrangement did not last.
 Eventually Altyre School was closed and a house called Altyre was built at Gordonstoun.

 Wester Elchies outgrew its size.
-So another house was purchased across the river Spey in 1947.
+So another house was purchased across the River Spey in 1947.
 It was called Aberlour House.
 Wester Elchies and Aberlour House were one school on two sites.
 They were 3 miles apart.
 Juniors would be at Wester Elchies for three years.
 They would proceed to Aberlour House for a further three years.
-Therefater they would go on to Gordonstoun for five years.
+Thereafter, they would go on to Gordonstoun for five years.
 The prep school began to take girls in the 1950s but Gordonstoun did not.

 A levels started to be considered important after the Second World War.
 Prior to that pupils had sat the schools certificates exams.
 Gordonstoun took the fateful decision to take A levels which are not a Scottish qualification.
 Almost every other school in Scotland does Highers which are a uniquely Scottish exam.